-- Corner buildings on main streets that have adaptable ground floors that can accommodate different uses over time (e.g. ground floor conversion to small retail unit); - Public spaces should be able to adapt and cater for different uses, such as events, festivals and markets;
+• Corner buildings on main streets that have adaptable ground floors that can accommodate different uses over time (e.g. ground floor conversion to small retail unit);

-- Public green spaces should be able to accommodate the above in addition to providing some options for different sports, such as rounders, football and athletics; - Roof spaces within buildings can be made more suitable for conversion if pitches are steeper, giving greater floor to ceiling heights; - Larger plot sizes and adequate space at the sides of properties can help accommodate extensions.
-Larger rear gardens can help broaden options for rear extensions; - Homes and buildings that can be easily extended or altered internally can accommodate a wider range of uses and changes in use over time; - Electric car charging points should be considered in the design of new homes, buildings and parking areas. - Provision of adequate space for waste storage to allow for potential changes in kerbside collection such as the collection of additional waste streams and/or changes to the frequency of the general waste service.
+- Public spaces should be able to adapt and cater for different uses, such as events, festivals and markets; - Public green spaces should be able to accommodate the above in addition to providing some options for different sports, such as rounders, football and athletics;

+- Roof spaces within buildings can be made more suitable for conversion if pitches are steeper, giving greater floor to ceiling heights; - Larger plot sizes and adequate space at the sides of properties can help accommodate extensions.
+Larger rear gardens can help broaden options for rear extensions; - Homes and buildings that can be easily extended or altered internally can accommodate a wider range of uses and changes in use over time; - Electric Vehicle recharging infrastructure within the development.
+Ideally ensuring that every dwelling has easy access to, or potential future access to a charging point.
+Parking areas should be designed with this requirement in mind. - Provision of adequate space for waste storage to allow for potential changes in kerbside collection such as the collection of additional waste streams and/or changes to the frequency of the general waste service.